sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store.md

 tags: [mlops,data engineering]
 ---

 We have been working with Machine Learning models, cooking raw data into golden features for the models.
-Including me, we been doing stuff manually and we also have been questioning where to put cooked features properly, in our local machine?
+Including me, we have been doing stuff manually and we also have been questioning where to put cooked features properly, in our local machine?
 We have heard there is a Feature Store as a saviour with tons of new concepts and functionalities, but there are two common concerns we all been through:

-1. How to use it seemlessly?
+1. How to use it seamlessly?
 2. I desire more, there is any other alternatives?

 ## The rewind